 The steps to finding someone incarcerated in a California juvenile detention center is the same for state and county searches.
 Follow the instructions below:

-The steps to find someone incarcerated in a California conservation (fire) camps is the same for state and county searches, follow the instructions below:
+The steps to find someone incarcerated in a CA conservation (fire) camps is the same for state and county searches, follow the instructions below:

 The steps to find someone incarcerated in an out-of-state prison facility is the same for other California inmate searches, just follow the instructions below:

-Everyone who is incarcerated in California was sentenced to confinement by a judge or jury after committing one or a series of state or federal crimes.
-California’s prisons have high populations with a diverse group of gang members, serious violent crime offenders, and white-collar criminals.
+Everyone who is incarcerated in CA was sentenced to confinement by a judge or jury after committing one or a series of state or federal crimes.
+A California offender search shows that CA’s prisons have high populations with a diverse group of gang members, serious violent crime offenders, and white-collar criminals.
 California’s judicial system is very tough on crime, which is what has led to overcrowding and more substantial than average prison populations.
 Because of this overpopulation the state was sued and is now under federal observation and undergoing a radical reform program to fix the problem.

 California’s incarceration rate for year-end 2016 under state prison or local jail jurisdiction per 100,000 population was 331, which is lower than an average incarceration rate by 26%.
 The number of California prisoners at the year-end of 2016 was 130,390, from which 5% were female prisoners, whereas the number of male prisoners was 124,487 in 2016.